saloni0318/Multimodal-Multilingual-Retrieval-Augmented-Generation-System/README.md

 # 🌍 Multimodal Multilingual RAG System

 ![Python](https://img.shields.io/badge/Python-3.12-blue)
 ![Ollama](https://img.shields.io/badge/LLM-Ollama-orange)
 ![Qdrant](https://img.shields.io/badge/VectorDB-Qdrant-red)

 A RAG (Retrieval Augmented Generation) system that lets you ask questions about PDF documents in **any language** — including Hindi, Malayalam, Tamil, Hinglish, Arabic, and 100+ more.
 Unlike most RAG systems that only handle English text, this one understands text, tables, and images/charts inside PDFs, and answers in the same language you ask in.

-Everything runs **100% locally** on your machine.
-No OpenAI API, no paid services, no internet required after setup.

 ---